To help you out designing for specific devices, we have compiled a set of templates for Adobe illustrator.

 Uses 62/62 pixel icons

-You can use a 32 x 32 pixel grid but you don't have adhere exactly to the grid if, you feel like adhering to the grid to rigidly can hurt the aesthetic of the icon.
+You can use a 32 x 32 pixel grid but you don't have adhere exactly to the grid. if you feel like adhering to the grid to rigidly can hurt the aesthetic of the icon.
 So you can follow the grid more as a guide than a set rule.
 Going forward, you could be using two grids: 24 x 24 for Android, and 30 x 30 for iOS.

 You can use three palettes for almost every icon: Pathfinder, Stroke, and Transform.
 Pathfinder is the most heavily used for joining and knocking out shapes.
 Use stroke in conjunction with the menu Object > Path > Outline Path.
 This allows you to quickly outline a shape, apply a stroke, outline the stroke in cases where you need to convert an outline to a vector area rather than a stroke.
 Transform contains the "Align to Pixel Grid" feature.
 This is especially useful for making icons pixel perfect, along with the View > Snap To Grid option.
-But be careful with this one.
+But, be careful with this one.
 Using "Align to Pixel Grid" on a curved vector can give you funky results.

 Snap to Point - Snap to Grid - Smart Guides you should keep Snap to Point enabled at all times.
 You can alternate between Smart Guides and Snap to Grid.
 The latter two can confuse one another because illustrator can't figure out which one you want to apply when a point is close to an object with a similarly aligned point and close to a grid intersection or line.

 You should try, as much as possible, to work with line weights that are multiples of two because the lines seem to scale better, both larger and smaller (it's easy math).
-But visually you should use a combination of 2 pixel lines and 3 pixel lines.
-At 100% scale, 3 pixel lines render clearly provided they are pixel perfect.
+But visually, you should use a combination of 2 pixel lines and 3 pixel lines.
+At 100% scale, 3 pixel lines render clearly provided that they are pixel perfect.